Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 - **date**, enables a search on a date column.
 Date fields must be populated by a date format and identified by Elasticsearch.
 Click to see the list of the date formats supported by Elasticsearch:
   * [https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#built-in-date-formats](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#built-in-date-formats)
 - **data**, can be returned by the search, a search cannot be initiated by this column.
-- [search templates](04_search_templates.md),Fabric supports adding templates for Search fields to support specific cases.
+- [search templates](04_search_templates.md), Fabric supports adding templates for Search fields to support specific cases.

 **Example:**